Updated: Feb 15

 If you are close to being vested with 10 years of service or achieving the 20 years required for health insurance paid by the State of Illinois, you may want to leave your money with SURS while you work somewhere else.
 That way, you can return to the University of Illinois or another Illinois public college in the future and pick up the last few years you need for fully paid health insurance or to achieve a pension payout if you are in the traditional or portable pension.

 As mentioned, this is a complex subject.
 This article covers just the tip of the iceberg.
-If you are planning a life transition, and are looking for advice on how to handle your investments within SURS or other pension systems, I can guide you toward the solution that suits you best.
+If you are planning a life transition, and are looking for advice on how to handle your investments within SURS or other pension systems, the Peak Wealth Planning team can guide you toward the solution that suits you best.

 You may also be interested in reading: